An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Experiments and Applications

 \section{Experiments and Applications}

-Except for $512^3 \approx 134.2$ elements, all experiments are executed on a desktop PC with a 3.6 GHz Intel Core i9-9900K, 32GB of memory, and an NVIDIA GTX 1080Ti graphics card with 11 GB graphics card RAM size.
-NVIDIA GeForce RTX 3090 graphics card with 24 GB RAM size is used for optimization with $512^3$ elements.

-For the optimization parameters, the penal factor is 3, the filter radius is 2, the maximum iteration number is 300, the iterative step size of density is 0.05, and the damping factor of the OC method is 0.5.
+For the optimization parameters, \tb{the material penalization factor} is 3, the filter radius is 2, the maximum iteration number is 300, the iterative step size of density is 0.05, and the damping factor of the OC method is 0.5.
 The optimization is stopped when the relative change of the objective function is less than $0.0005$ for three consecutive iterations.
 The cubic domain is discretized with 8-node brick elements.
-The mechanical properties of solids are Young's modulus $E=10^6$ and Poisson's ratio $v = 0.3$.
+The mechanical properties of solids are Young's modulus \tb{$E_0=1$ and Poisson's ratio $\nu = 0.3$}.

 We optimize three different objectives: bulk modulus~\eqref{eq:bulk-obj}, shear modulus~\eqref{eq:shear-obj}, and negative Poisson's ratio~\eqref{eq:poisson-relx} (Fig.~\ref{fig:gallery}).
 Table~\ref{tab:statis} summarizes the numerical statistics of all examples.
-Our solver consumes less than 32 seconds for each iteration with a peak memory of 21 GB for high-resolution examples with $512^3 \approx 134.2$ million elements.
+Our solver consumes \tb{less than 40 seconds} for each iteration with a peak GPU memory of \tb{9 GB} for high-resolution examples with $512^3 \approx 134.2$ million elements. \tb{All experiments are executed on a desktop PC with a 3.6 GHz Intel Core i9-9900K, 32GB of memory, and an NVIDIA GTX 1080Ti graphics card with 11 GB graphics card RAM size.}